Juvenile Defense Attorneys in Fort Walton Beach

 Call a Fort Walton Beach Juvenile Defense Attorney

 The first thing you should do if your child was arrested in Ft.
 Walton Beach is contact a defense team with a track record of success in defending juvenile cases.
+Juvenile criminal defense is different.
+It has different outcomes, different goals, and a different purpose.
 Juvenile cases require not only specific legal knowledge but creativity, finesse and compassion.

 A juvenile arrest is not something that should be taken lightly.
-Call me 24/7 at (850) 243-6097 for peace of mind and the help your family needs.
+We are Fort Walton Beach juvenile defense attorneys, but we are also parents.
+We understand how scared you are.
+Call Flaherty Defense Firm at (850) 243-6097 for peace of mind and the help your family needs.